 Take your time by spacing out the insulin and assessing your meal.
 If we gave all of our insulin before we ordered, things could get complicated (and hypoglycemic).
 Sometimes we don’t like our food, and sometimes our eyes are bigger than our stomach!
 On top of those variables, diabetes is just as unpredictable.
 So I find that by taking my time with the bolus-ing, I can better cover every carb.

 When we slow down and take our time at the dining table, we have an opportunity to figure out how much of the dish we’re actually going to eat to bolus accordingly.
 I bolus throughout my meal.
-A couple units there, a couple units there.
-This might sound tedious, but an injection takes less than five seconds*, and is even easier with a pump.
+A couple of units there, a couple of units there.
+This might sound tedious, but an injection takes less than five seconds* and is even easier with a pump.

 *There is nothing wrong with injecting in public!
 But I also remember feeling shy about the process when I was first diagnosed, so if you need to excuse yourself to the bathroom then that's fine!
 Just remember, that this is something diabetics have to do to stay alive and this shouldn't be bothering anyone in the vicinity.

 Dining out with Type 1 Diabetes can be daunting but not one of the luxuries diabetes should be taking away.
 Maybe our BG levels will spend some time out of range because of a big night out, but I find that I’d rather experience the dining, the food, the great conversations had over the table than obsessing over my BG.
 It’s all about balance.